 Matthew Turner shares five (ok, six) of his favorite reads from Japanese authorsLiterature

 Editor's Note: Matthew Turner, author of Sweden, the story of Vietnam War deserters who hid in Japan, details a few of his favorite titles coming out of the country right now.
 So, if you're on the hunt for some new books to add to your "must-read" list, look no further.
-Additionally, you can grab your copy of Sweden from our online store, or come by and see us on September 22 at the Brooklyn Book Festival to pick it up in person.
+Additionally, you can grab your copy of Sweden from our online store.

 Territory of Light

 More than half a century before autofiction appeared in the West, a similar genre of literature was popular in Japan.
 The shishōsetsu, or I-novel, emerged in the 1900s as a response by Japanese writers to naturalism, a concept introduced to Japan in the Meiji period.
 As with autofiction, I-novels were written in the first person, were uncompromisingly realistic and incorporated events from the author's own life.

 Yūko Tsushima's Territory of Light bears many of the hallmarks of an I-novel.
 Mirroring the author's life, the unnamed protagonist is a single woman raising a daughter in Tokyo.
 The novel follows her over the course of a year after separating from her husband, beginning with her moving into a light-filled apartment.
 At times the challenges of life as a solo mother in Japan get the better of her, and she shows signs of losing touch with reality.
 But amidst the gloom there are moments of humor, often centered on the escapades of the two-year-old daughter.
 There are also moments of sheer beauty.